ftdc-picsl/pmacsASHSThickness/README.md

 # Input

 The input to the wrapper is a directory containing MTL segmentations from ASHS.
-The script will search the input directory for output files produced from either the [pmacsASHS](https://github.com/ftdc-picsl/pmacsASHS) script, or from calling ASHS `ashs_main.sh` directly.
-Because it searches the input directory for matching files, the input directory must only contain files from one session.
+The script will search the input directory for output files in the `fastashs` format, as implemented in [pmacsASHS](https://github.com/ftdc-picsl/pmacsASHS), or in the original format from calling ASHS `ashs_main.sh` directly.
+Because the script searches the input directory for matching files, the input directory must only contain files from one session.

+The `pmacsASHS` format is the same as the ASHS `fastashs` wrapper, where segmentations have the suffix `_MTLSeg_[left|right].nii.gz`.
+Standard ASHS segmentations have the suffix `_[left|right]}_lfseg_heur.nii.gz`.

 ## Dependencies